-If the color model of the internal object was uninitialized, then it was initialized to the values
+If the color model of the internal object was uninitialized, then it was initialized to the values representing 'black' in the colorspace defaultcolormodel that was in effect at the time of the shipout.

-12.4.3 Transforms
+13.4.3 Transforms

 Each transform is a six-item array.